last update 20 March 2013

 LINK

-Robert Procter is living with wife Elizabeth (Ashton) and 4 children including Joseph in George St, Walmgate, York (at the Fishergate end, now completely rebuilt though some of the Pub might just be a survivor).
+Robert Procter is living with wife Elizabeth (Ashton) and 4 children including Joseph in George St, Walmgate, York (at the Fishergate end, nowadays completely rebuilt though some of the Pub might just be a survivor).
 What people did for a living was not included in the 1841 census.

-This is Fishergate Bar, which leads directly into George St. All the old slum houses were dozered and replaced with a council house estate, but it's possible that the pub was there in Robert's day.
-The grave of the highwayman Dick Turpin is further down the road on the left, except that we got diverted to undertake a lengthy photo shoot of the Romanesque porch of St Margaret's church in the other direction, plus a lazy lunch on Walmgate, and then forgot about old Dick.
+This is Fishergate Bar, which leads directly into George St. All the old slum houses were dozered and replaced with a council house estate, but it's possible that the pub or its dad was there in Robert's day.
+The grave of the highwayman Dick Turpin is just down the road on the left, except that we got diverted to undertake a lengthy photo shoot of the Romanesque porch of St Margaret's church in the other direction, plus a lazy lunch on Walmgate, and then forgot about old Dick.

 LINK TO MAP OF ROBERT PROCTER'S YORK